 The other main path towards compensation is to demonstrate that a manufacturer’s design was inherently dangerous.
 Much like in cases that center around a manufacturing error, the makers of products may be strictly liable for an injury using the above criteria.

 However, to prove that a design was faulty, it may be necessary to enlist the help of a design expert.
-That expert can testify as to why a design resulted in a dangerous product and offer alternatives that could have helped to prevent an injury.
+That expert can testify as to why a design resulted in a dangerous product and offer alternatives that could have helped to prevent a serious injury.

 A final piece of the puzzle in any defective product case is the time limit to pursue compensation.
 Known as the statute of limitations, O.C.G.A. §9-3-33 gives most people no more than two years from the day of the injury to demand payment for their losses.
 A defective products attorney in Smyrna could help to prove the concept of defective design and to pursue a case within the applicable time limits.